Fish Habitat Management

 The Advantages of this type of survey are:

-1. Provides unbiased randomly collected information about the entire angling population in Tennessee.
+Provides unbiased, randomly collected information about the entire angling population in Tennessee.

 The Disadvantages Include:

-2. A particular portion of the angling population may choose to not respond
+A particular portion of the angling population may choose not to respond

-Each year representatives from the TWRA approach anglers while they are fishing in order to ask them about their fishing experience that day.
+Each year, representatives from the TWRA approach anglers while they are fishing to ask them about their fishing experience that day.
 This process is known as a creel survey.

 The "creel clerks" ask anglers questions about the amount of time they have been fishing, what they are fishing for, what they have caught or released, where they are from, and questions about how much money was spent on the fishing trip.
 The information obtained is very useful to TWRA fishery biologists to make informed decisions regarding the management of the state's resources.